 Working at the heart of a community

-For Dr Simpson, working as a pharmacist is all about people.
+For Dr Simpson, you become a pharmacist primarily because you care about people.

 “If you enjoy working with people, talking with people and helping them, you’ll find that providing information is a central and most enjoyable part of this role.
 Patients often have questions around the way a treatment works, its potential side effects or how it may interact with other products such as herbs or vitamins they are taking.